 If you love baking, a stand mixer is an ideal investment.
 They're also good for general whipping, mixing and kneading tasks.
-We picked our five favourite models.
+We picked our five favourite machines.

 A stand mixer's main tasks are mixing cakes, kneading dough, whipping and whisking.
 Stand mixers excel at these tasks – much more so than food processors, due to their large capacities and big, metal balloon whisks.
 Essentially they take the hard work out of making large batches of cakes, doughs or batters.

 What should I buy?

 Get the biggest machine you can afford so you don’t have to do several batches for one recipe, but remember to think about whether you’ll be able to store attachments and the equipment itself.
 Every model should come with a dough hook, a balloon whisk attachment and a beater tool.
 Popular attachments like meat grinders and electric pasta machines are useful but can be tricky to use and don’t utilise the mixer’s powerful motor or large bowl.

 1. A sturdy mixer.
 That didn’t jump around the worksurface when mixing heavy dough.

 2. Incorporating all ingredients.
 A machine that efficiently mixed all the ingredients so that I only needed to stop once to hand mix any stray ingredients that had crept up the bowl.

 3. Washing up.
 Washing your stand mixer's attachments by hand can be a real pain so I wanted dishwasher-safe accessories to make cleaning less of a headache.